marc0tjevp/Github-Box-Material/README.md

 ## Description
 This version of github-repos works with MaterializeCSS.
 I'm planning on using it for my portfolio.

+## Dependencies

+This widget makes use of MaterializeCSS and Font Awesome.

 ## Usage
-Include github-repos.js, github-repos.css and MaterializeCSS in the page you want to display a GitHub-Box.
+Include github-repos.js, github-repos.css in the page you want to display a GitHub-Box.

-Display a box
+Display a box:
 	<a href="//github.com/marc0tjevp/United-GTK">United GTK</a>

-You can link boxes to a class or id by using
+Create a main object that receives a selector, for which element will be replaced with a GitHub-Box:
 	  <script>
 	  	GHRepos.create('.projects a')
 	  </script>